Laravel Socialite

 3$user = Socialite::driver('github')->userFromToken($token);

-Retrieving User Details From A Token And Secret (OAuth1)
+Retrieving User Details From a Token and Secret (OAuth1)

 If you already have a valid token and secret for a user, you can retrieve their user details using Socialite's userFromTokenAndSecret method: